 Incidents of overlapping with the working areas of other machines (particularly cranes, other placing booms, etc.) should be avoided as far as possible.
 If this is not possible, special care and attention is required when setting up and operating machinery.
-If necessary, you must use a signaller.
+Discuss the necessary measures with the health and safety coordinator (HSC) for the construction site.
+The HSC must establish the necessary safety measures.